MagnetizedFreckles/centerscroll.nvim/README.md

 # centerscroll.nvim

+**!!
+I DON'T UNDERSTAND HOW TO MAKE A PLUGIN.
+IF YOU ARE READING THIS PLEASE HELP !!**

 ***The code is most probably of very low quality, and some things could, or should, be done differently.***
 ***PRs and explanations always welcome, thank you.***